bigomics/omicsplayground/docs/dataprep/dataprep.rst

 Data import and precomputation
 ================================================================================

-The data import and precomputation involves preparing the input data through filtering, normalising and precomputing statistics for some analyses and importing it into the platform.
+The data import and precomputation involve preparing the input data through filtering, normalising and precomputing statistics for some analyses and importing it into the platform.
 The data cleaning and precomputation is performed offline to support real-time interaction by minimizing user interface